-- If informal discussions with College personnel have not resolved the issue, the individual shall submit a written or recorded complaint to the Director of Student Services or his/her designee, within ten working days of the event(s) that triggered the complaint.
+- If informal discussions with College personnel have not resolved the issue, the individual shall submit a written or recorded complaint to the Director of student Access and Success or his/her designee, within ten working days of the event(s) that triggered the complaint.

-- The Director of Student Services or his/her designee shall meet with the individual within ten working days of the receipt of the complaint.
+- The Director of student Access and Success or his/her designee shall meet with the individual within ten working days of the receipt of the complaint.

-- If this meeting does not resolve the complaint, the Director of Student Services, or his/her designee, will forward the written complaint, within three working days of the meeting, to the Director of Human Resources (504/ADA Compliance Officer).
+- If this meeting does not resolve the complaint, the Director of student Access and Success, or his/her designee, will forward the written complaint, within three working days of the meeting, to the Director of Human Resources (504/ADA Compliance Officer).